dalpengholic/eficode-assignment-weatherapp-ansible/README.md

 - Ansible playbooks shoule be handle not only Ubuntu or Debian, but also different type of OS in general for reusability
 - There could be better way to handle APIKEY in secured manner such as using Ansible Vault to encrypt API key or Hashicorp Vault using dedicated service to handle sensitive data
 - It would be better to organize the current Ansible directory structure such as using host_vars and roles/tasks folders for reusability and getting better maintainability
+- It would be better to have a bation host in AWS as a control node.